agnsal/kobukiROSindigo/README.md

 - ActNode.py: Takes ThinkNode.py results and gives commands to the robot motors.

 ## Instructions:
-1. (OPTIONAL, do this if you don't have SWI-Prolog installe or if you have problems with Pyswip integration) Install SWI-Prolog with shared library enabled:
+1. (OPTIONAL, do this if you are going to use SWI-Prolog and you don't have SWI-Prolog installed or if you have problems with Pyswip integration) Install SWI-Prolog with shared library enabled:
 ```sh
 apt-get install autoconf
 git clone https://github.com/SWI-Prolog/swipl-devel.git